 Brian Regan was a huge inspiration.
 Some friends and I drove to Six Flags when I was about 17 and my buddy brought Brian Regan Live! on CD.
 We quickly found out that my car had eaten the CD and would not let it go, so for the remainder of the time I had that car, the only thing I could listen to was the radio or Regan.

 Interested in booking Jeff Arcuri for your next event?
-Click below to contact us!
+Contact Us!